-WhatsApp is no doubt one of the fastest and most popular instant messengers out there.
+WhatsApp is among the fastest and most popular instant messengers out there.
 Its chats are more than just simple texts.
 We all know it.
 A lot of things are now being shared on the platform ranging from photos, videos, bank account details, contacts and so on.
-And with so much personal data, if you take privacy and security of WhatsApp for granted then its jackpot for wicked minds.
+Nevertheless, having so much personal data and taking WhatsApp privacy and security for granted then its jackpot for wicked minds.

 This is beyond and above WhatsApp own built-in end-to-end encryption.
 WhatsApp’s encryption ensures that your messages can be read only on your recipient’s phone.
 It’s enabled by default and can’t be turned off.